jalensailin/jalen-token-hud-tweaks/README.md

 ![](ImageExample/JalenTweaks.png)

-Compatibility: I literally know so little about coding, so I am not sure how this would be compatible with other mods.
+Compatibility: I literally know very little about coding, so I am not sure how this would be compatible with other mods.
 I imagine mods which change the CSS of the token HUD will not be compatible but who knows.
 I also don't know if this is system agnostic.
 I use it for DnD 5e.
-Maybe someone can inform me about this.
+Hopefully someone can clear the air on this stuff.

 Installation (manual):
   1. Download all files.